rsh456/grpc-services/README.md

 If can't run migrations the applications shouldn't start.
 up: interpreted as the happy path
 down: interpreted as the sad path
+This will create the structure of the database, create and alter tables columns.

+## Docker Compose
+Will use docker compose which will contain both the definition for the database and file for the  application with the environment variables in it.

+Docker file top 5 lines represent the builder docker container

+Define the lightweight production image in which be running the application